kodekloudhub/community-faq/docs/linux-distro.md

 Why is this?

 It indicates that the lab is running inside a container.
-The container is built from a CentOS distro, however the machine hosting the container is running Ubuntu.
+The container is built from a CentOS distro, however the machine hosting the container is running Ubuntu on a kernel version of 5.4.0.
 We can also tell from this that the host is running in Google Cloud!

 You should always check `/etc/os-release` to identify the distro, not `uname`.